 The pre-rendered backdrops and fixed camera certainly lend the HD PC release of Onimusha: Warlords a dated look and feel, but that’s part of its charm.

-Samurai Warriors: Spirit of Sanada may not be as good as some of the best games from its sibling franchise Dynasty Warriors, but it combines many of those games’ best elements with a story that centres on the Sanada clan during a heavily romanticized Warring States period.
+Samurai Warriors: Spirit of Sanada may not be as good as some of the best sword games from its sibling franchise Dynasty Warriors, but it combines many of those games’ best elements with a story that centres on the Sanada clan during a heavily romanticized Warring States period.

 This is a Warriors game, so one of the main draws is the huge, noisy battle sequences where you can decimate dozens of foes by mashing a few keys, or deliver punishing Musou moves to finish tough enemies off.
 Outside of battle you can explore Castle Towns that offer a glimpse of day-to-day life during this time, albeit through the series’ highly stylized lens.